 “That, to me, is so epic, and so our show,” she added.
 “And it was pretty fun to be covered in blood.
 I’ve got some pretty funny behind the scenes photos.”

 Moss’s pro tip for removing fake blood, by the way, tracks with other actors for whom this is a job hazard: Shaving cream.
 “Like Gillette, the white, foamy stuff.”

 One nice thing that happens after you win the Emmy for Best Drama: You hear a lot more people say yes instead of no, when you’re working on your second season.
-“We can’t handle the amount of calls where representatives say to us, I handle this actor, actress, and they’re obsessed with your show, and we just can’t handle all the names,” Littlefield said.
+“We can’t handle the number of calls where representatives say to us, I handle this actor, actress, and they’re obsessed with your show,” Littlefield said.